Wall Street 'fear index' plumbs two-decade low

-NEW YORK, May 8 (Reuters) - The U.S. stock market's main gauge of investor anxiety closed at the lowest level in over two decades on Monday as equities show no break from the small daily gyrations that have characterized the market over the last several months.
+NEW YORK (Reuters) - The U.S. stock market's main gauge of investor anxiety closed at the lowest level in over two decades on Monday as equities show no break from the small daily gyrations that have characterized the market over the last several months.

 The CBOE Volatility Index, better known as the VIX and the most widely followed barometer of expected near-term stock market volatility, closed at 9.77, its lowest close since December 1993.